 Please see note below about the dangers of extreme feedback.

-The big button with the Delay icon toggles it on and of
+The big button with the Delay icon toggles it on and off.

 When using Tape delay, an extra Button pops up: ‘Wild Feedback’ , where extreme self oscillation can be produced by high feedback settings